 The process of thermal maturation can be simulated in the laboratory by pyrolysis, which involves heating the sample under specified conditions and measuring the oil-like material which is freed/generated from the rock.
 With this analysis, the potential richness of immature sediments can be determined and, by coupling the pyrolysis unit to a gas chromatograph, the liberated material can be characterised.
-These results are correlated with those obtained from the organic carbon, kerogen and C{15+} analyses.
+These results are correlated with those obtained from the organic carbon, kerogen and $C{15+}$ analyses.

-Small amounts of powdered sample are heated in helium to release the thermal bitumen (up to 340°C) and pyrolysate (340-550°C).
-The thermal bitumen correlates with the solvent extractable material (see above) whilst the pyrolysate fraction does not exist in a "free" state bút is generated from the kerogen, thus simulating maturation in the subsurface.
+Small amounts of powdered sample are heated in helium to release the thermal bitumen (up to 340°C) and pyrolysate (340-350°C).
+The thermal bitumen correlates with the solvent extractable material (see above) whilst the pyrolysate fraction does not exist in a "free" state but is generated from the kerogen, thus simulating maturation in the subsurface.
 Abundances (weight ppm of rock) are measured with a flame ionisation detector against a standard.
 Thermal bitumen includes source indigenous, contaminant and migrated hydrocarbons but the pyrolysate abundance is a measure of ultimate source richness.
 The capillary gas chromatogram of the pyrolysate is used to evaluate the character of the parent organic matter and whether it is oil or gas prone.
-Peak temperature(s) of pyrolysate evolution is recorded and if necessary, methane yields are also measured.
+Peak temperature(s) of pyrolysate evolution is recorded.
 Carbon dioxide can be measured if requested but is normally ignored as the separation of the organic and inorganic species has been found to be artificial and unreliable.

 Pyrolysate yields provide a definitive measure of potential source richness which avoids the ambiguities of the organic carbon data and the problem of contamination.
-This analysis is also used to evaluate the quality and character of the organic matter, whether it is oil or gas prone and the degree to which it has realised its ultimate hydrocarbon potential.
-Carbon dioxide yields are not used and Geochem does not employ the pyrolysis technique to evaluate maturation, preferring the more reliable kerogen and vitrinite reflectance analyses.
+This analysis is also used to evaluate the quality and character of the organic matter and the degree to which it has realised its ultimate hydrocarbon potential.
+Geochem does not employ the pyrolysis technique to evaluate maturation, preferring the kerogen and vitrinite reflectance analyses which avoid the problem of reworking and hence, are more reliable.